Honors College (HONR)

 Offered As Demand Warrants

-The single greatest part of the Honors education at UAF is the student's capstone project, which uniquely defines them as a scholar.
-In recognition of the value of the capstone project, and to support each student's goal to successfully complete their capstone project, the sequence of Honors Capstone courses is recommended.
-This course is the first in the sequence.
-Students in this course will develop their capstone proposal and by the end of the course will be fully prepared to begin their capstone projects.
+In recognition of the value of the capstone project, and to support each student's goal to successfully complete it, the sequence of Honors Capstone courses is recommended.
+Students in this first course will develop their capstone proposal and by the end will be fully prepared to begin their capstone project.

-Prerequisites: WRTG F211X, WRTG F212X, WRTG F213X or WRTG F214X; COJO F141X or COJO F131X; enrollment in the Honors College.
+Prerequisites: COM F141X or COM F131X; WRTG F211X, WRTG F212X, WRTG F213X or WRTG F214X; enrollment in the Honors College.

 Lecture + Lab + Other: 1 + 0 + 0